grafana/pyroscope/docs/sources/operators-guide/architecture/components/ingester.md

 If the ingesters immediately write received samples to the long-term storage, the system would have difficulty scaling due to the high pressure on the long-term storage.
 For this reason, the ingesters batch and compress samples in-memory and periodically upload them to the long-term storage.

-Write de-amplification is the main source of Mimir's low total cost of ownership (TCO).
+Write de-amplification is the main source of Fire's low total cost of ownership (TCO).

 ## Ingesters failure and data loss